Never totally trust this phrase or any of its variants – “a study shows,” “scientists claim, ” etc.

 Do any claimed findings show causation, or just correlation?

-Most importantly, has it been replicated?
+Most importantly, has the research been validated by others and, where applicable, replicated?
 How many times?
 (By whom, with how many people.
 You get the idea.)

 A by-product of the push-button publishing world we live in these days is that “research” is everywhere, and there is a lot of pressure to publish it.
 Certainly, that applies for traditional academics, but the thirst for research has multiplied exponentially with the growth of social media and content marketing.
 There is a continual and growing need to feed the beast.